 Should You Be Worried About Germs in Your Swimming Pool?May 4, 2020 - Katie McCallum

-Coronavirus update: According to the CDC, there's currently no evidence that the new coronavirus causing COVID-19 is spread through pool water.
-However, social distancing should be practiced at public pools and owners of residential pools should continue to ensure pools are properly operated and maintained.
+COVID-19 update: According to the CDC, there's no evidence that COVID-19 is spread through pool water.
+However, individuals who are not vaccinated should practice social distancing at public pools and owners of residential pools should continue to ensure pools are properly operated and maintained.

 Summer is finally here, and you probably feel like you've been ready for pool season for months.
 But, before you and your family dive in, are you sure your swimming pool is ready for pool season, too?

 Germs can be found almost anywhere, including in swimming pools and hot tubs.
 This means that proper cleaning and maintenance of your pool and hot tub are essential to preventing getting sick while swimming.

 How the water in your pool can make you sick

 Recreational water illnesses are infections caused by germs that can survive and/or grow in swimming pools, hot tubs, oceans, lakes and rivers — as well as in the water at water parks and splash pads.
 These illnesses are spread by either swallowing, coming into contact with or breathing in aerosolized mists of germ-containing water.